Treatment Center Setting

 A comprehensive array of treatments and practices available includes yoga, art, music, animal-assisted, gestalt, hypnosis, trauma, nutrition, motivational interviewing, and cognitive behavioral therapies.

-On duty every day are a board certified psychiatrist who has been in practice for more than 30 years and a board certified medical doctor who specializes in addiction medicine.
+The facility’s treatment team includes a psychiatrist who has been in practice for more than 30 years and a board certified medical doctor who specializes in addiction medicine.
 The staff also includes licensed mental health counselors and certified addiction professionals.

 ACCOMMODATIONS & AMENITIES